You're the Star: Preparing kids for surgery

-- On the day of surgery, all children are greeted in Same Day Surgery, first floor, East Building.
+- On the day of surgery, all children are greeted in Same Day Surgery, East Building, Level 1.

 - If your child is having day care surgery, he/she will be discharged approximately 1 – 3 hours after returning from the recovery room.
 Day Care tonsilectomy patients stay 6 hours after surgery.

 - Please do not bring other children to the hospital on this day, so we can better support the children who are having surgery.
 Please make arrangements to have other children cared for at home on the day of surgery.

 - Infants and children less than two years of age should receive their regular formula feedings, or breastfed feedings, six hours before surgery.

 - Children over two years of age should receive clear fluids, for example, water, ginger ale, or apple juice (not milk or orange juice) three hours before surgery.